tomjoht/tomjoht.github.io/_posts/2023/4/2023-04-09-ai-and-techcomm-survey-results-analysis.md

 <h2>Conclusion and takeaways</h2>

-Based on the survey responses, I'm inclined to take the upcoming AI disruption seriously.
-I think it will go forward with all the anticipated transformation that people anticipate and fear.
-I'm inclined to look more into content strategy and information architecture as points of specialization, just as I'm also inclined to learn more about how to train LLMs for documentation purposes.
-And prompt engineering.
-But as one commenter noted, if the corporations become persuaded that they can dispense with their tech writers and have SMEs generate docs with AI, no matter how mediocre the output, there's likely little one can do.
-I can only hope there's a new crop of professions still being developed that will grow out of the AI transformation.
+Based on the survey responses, I feel inclined to take the impending AI disruption seriously.
+It seems poised to bring about the transformative changes that many people anticipate and fear.
+I'm inclined to explore content strategy and information architecture as potential areas of specialization while also learning more about training large language models (LLMs) for documentation purposes, including prompt engineering.
+However, as one respondent noted, if companies become convinced they can replace technical writers with subject matter experts (SMEs) using AI to generate documentation—regardless of the mediocre output—there might be little we can do.
+I can only hope that new professions will emerge from the AI transformation, offering fresh opportunities for growth and adaptation.